 Observer programs (human and/or electronic) are essential for the issues above.
 In terms of quantifying bycatch interactions, NMFS (2004) recommends a level of coverage that achieves a coefficient of variation (CV) of 0.2 to 0.3 (CV is the standard error of an estimate, divided by the estimate).
 The level of required coverage will vary depending on the frequency of occurrence of the species of interest.
 For example, Beerkircher et al. (2009) showed that 40% observer coverage in Gulf of Mexico longline fishery would be needed in order to estimate the bycatch of bluefin tuna with a CV of 0.2; in this fishery, bluefin is caught in about 20% of the trips and makes up 2.5% of the catch.
 However, the coverage will need to be even higher for rare-event interactions, which several ETP species may be.
-Babcock et al. (2003) suggested that at least 50% observer coverage was needed to estimate bycatch of "rare" species (defined as less than 0.1 % of catch).
+Babcock et al. (2003) suggested that at least 50% observer coverage was needed to estimate bycatch of "rare" species (defined as less than 0.1% of catch).
 For compliance and traceability purposes, a coverage level of 100% may be necessary, especially if the fishery engages in at-sea transshipments.
-Note that it is possible to have 100% observer coverage (e.g. with EM) to strengthen compliance but only review the data for a fraction of the trips or sets (say, 50%, chosen randomly) to estimate species-specific bycatch rates.
+Note that it is possible to have 100% observer coverage (e.g., with EM) to strengthen compliance but only review the data for a fraction of the trips or sets (say, 50%, chosen randomly) to estimate species-specific bycatch rates.
+A set of reference guidelines is also included to provide guidance on how an observer and monitoring program can be laid out so FIP impacts can be characterized and quantified and strategies can be monitored.

 Bycatch mitigation in longline fisheries is not straightforward.
 Techniques that work to reduce one type of interaction may actually increase another type of interaction.
-For example, the use of circle hooks may reduce catch rates of sea turtles, but increase catch rates of sharks.
-For this reason, longline fisheries should develop a holistic approach to manage bycatch, taking into account the status and vulnerability of the secondary and ETP species.
+For example, the use of circle hooks may reduce catch rates of sea turtles, but increase the catch rates of sharks.
+For this reason, longline fisheries should develop a holistic approach to manage bycatch, taking into account the status and vulnerability of the primary, secondary, and ETP species.
 Collection and analyses of bycatch data are essential in order to determine the most appropriate mitigation approaches.